kreisdavid/cs-board/README.md

 This repository is a public copy of the private repository used to create this site for a class at Grinnell College.

+Screenshots of the site in use can be found in cs-jobs-site-screenshots.zip

 ### Development notes